Varicose Veins Treatment Summery:

 New Varicose Veins Treatments are Minimally-Invasive, Outpatient Procedures

 All of the new varicose veins treatment options available today are minimally-invasive, non-surgical procedures.
 They can be performed in a vein doctor’s office as an outpatient, and typically take an hour or less.
 In most cases, there’s very little pain or discomfort (mostly just the momentary pain of a needle stick), little to no downtime or recovery time, and a high rate of effectiveness.
 Below, we’ll highlight three of the most common and effective new varicose vein treatments and how they work.
-Typically, vein specialists will use a combination of these techniques depending on the size and location of the diseased veins to achieve the best results.
+Typically, vein doctors will use a combination of these techniques depending on the size and location of the diseased veins to achieve some of the best results.

 New Varicose Veins Treatment: VenaSeal